JackyGaoJ/JackyGaoJ/index.md

   Here is my Github's repositories: [Jian Gao's Github](https://github.com/JackyGaoJ?tab=repositories).
 It contains some of my previous course projects and others.

+  Feel free to connect me on LinkedIn.com.
+Here is my profile on LinkedIn: [Jian Gao's LinkedIn](https://www.linkedin.com/in/jian-gao-770903185/)

 ## Courses:
 ### The Ohio State University